 Add Domain User Access to your Cloud Computer

-There is multiple way to add a Domain User Access to a computer:
+There are multiple ways to add a Domain User Access to a computer:

 • Directly from the Directories pages, click on the Actions button of the directory, click on Add VM access then select the VM you want to link to this directory.
 Note that you can add VM access in bulk by selecting multiple VMs.